Business electricity prices

 Our experts will manage a seamless transition of your electricity tariff to your new supplier, ensuring you benefit from lower business electricity rates.

-A kWh (kilowatt-hour) of business electricity represents one unit supplied to a commercial property.
-In business electricity tariffs, there is always a unit charge for each kWh of electricity consumed by a commercial property.
+All business electricity rates include a charge for each kWh of electricity consumed at a commercial property.

-Our latest business electricity prices table above displays the current market rate for 1 kWh of electricity.
+Our latest business electricity prices table displays the current market rate for 1 kWh of electricity.

 We recommend requesting tailored quotes based on your specific address and energy consumption to get accurate and up-to-date information on business electricity prices.
 Start by entering your postcode above.

-This section summarises the four types of business electricity rates typically included in a business energy contract.
+This section summarises the four types of business electricity rates typically included within business energy contracts.

-In all business electricity tariffs, the amount you’ll pay will depend on how much electricity your company consumes.
-A business energy meter at your property will record how much electricity is used as measured in kWh.
+In all business electricity tariffs, the amount you pay depends on how much electricity your company consumes, as recorded by meter readings.

-Your unit electricity charge will be the kWh of electricity you’ve used multiplied by the unit cost defined in your tariff.
+Your electricity unit charge will be calculated by multiplying the kWh of electricity used by the unit rate defined in your contract.

 A standing charge is a fixed daily fee on your electricity bills regardless of your electricity consumption.